-The Applicant has submitted an exploratory program and timeline for the drilling and testing of up to six (6) geothermal wells from up to three (3) well pads on private lands, during the term of the Lease.
-The geothermal wells are to be drilled into the geothermal reservoir and flow tested to confirm the characteristics of the geothermal reservoir and determine the level of commercial viability.
+IWP has submitted an exploratory program and timeline for drilling and testing up to six (6) geothermal wells, from up to three (3) well pads on private lands adjacent to the WWMA, during the term of the Lease.
+The geothermal wells are designed to penetrate and flow test the geothermal reservoir to confirm the characteristics of the geothermal reservoir and determine the level of commercial viability.
 Each geothermal well will be drilled with a rotary drill rig, and will be drilled to the design depth (approximately 9,000 feet), or the depth selected by the project geologist under a geothermal well drilling and completion program approved by the California Division of Oil, Gas, and Geothermal Resources (CDOGGR).
-The Applicant anticipates that some of the six wells, which is not known at this time, will project into the WWMA through the subsurface from well pads on private land that are located just outside and south of the WWMA boundary.
+The Applicant anticipates that some of the six wells will project into the WWMA through the subsurface from well pads on private land that are located just outside and south of the WWMA boundary.
 Any well that is drilled into leased lands and that produce geothermal resources in commercial quantities, will be subject to royalty payments to the State, determined by the proportion which their steam volume contributes to the total volume delivered to the power generating facility.